PanderMusubi/neude/README.md

 ## Distribution

-Neude is also available on the following font site, but note that the latest version is available first here on GitHub:
+Neude is also available on the following font sites, but note that the latest version is available first here on GitHub:

 |   |   |
 |---|---|